 Biotechnology companies may work in the life sciences field; veterinary testing services; physical, chemical or other testing services; pharmaceutical and vaccine manufacturing; and medical device manufacturing.

-Firms in the biotech industry face numerous and complex risks, many of which are out of your control.
+Firms in the biotech industry face numerous and complex risks, many of which are out of their control.

 Biotechnology companies work with delicate, expensive equipment as well as fragile and sometimes even hazardous cells or other materials.
 Your equipment, as well as the cells or compounds that you are working with, can be easily damaged.
 While your business is carrying out potentially life-altering experiments, you are responsible for protecting your employees and other members of the public while in the presence of biological materials.